Enrolment Dates 2016

 You will need to bring your proof of identity and/or immigration status in the UK.

-If you are an asylum seeker, you need to show a document with the date you applied for asylum and if you are receiving support, a post office receipt for your last payment or letter to confirm you are receiving support.
+If you are an asylum seeker, you need to show a document with the date you applied for asylum and if you are receiving support, or a valid ARC card if you are an adult and have been here over 6 months.
+If you are 16-18 years old and in social services please bring a letter from social services.

 • Your exam results and certificates